wylwswswws/wyl02/content/authors/admin/_index.md

     summary: |
       - Explored neurophysiological activity under stress conditions using a neuropsychological paradigm and combining functional MRI and heart rate signal (in collaboration with the Max Planck Institute of Psychiatry).
       - Analyzed fMRI-BOLD and photoplethysmogram signals respectively utilizing generalized linear models (GLM) and wabp algorithm in MATLAB and found brain regions’ interaction with the autonomic nervous system under stress.
-      - Presented research results in an Academic Seminar at Heidelberg University to 20 scholars and researchers and prepared a poster for an international conference; Expect to publish the research findings in high-impact international journals.
+      - Collaborated with a multidisciplinary team of researchers to prepare and deliver a comprehensive presentation at an academic seminar at Heidelberg University, engaging over 20 scholars and researchers in discussions about findings.
 # Skills
 skills:
   - name: Software Skills